hossein1376/kala/README.md

 # KALA

 Kala (meaning goods) is an online shop backend written in Go.
-It aims to be fast, simple and extensible.
+It aims to be fast, simple, and extensible.
 As well as a showcase of my personal project structure.

 ## Project Structure

-The general structure follows the guidelines I picked up from [Let's Go Further](https://lets-go-further.alexedwards.net/), but over time I found some shortcoming in that approach, which led me to explore for my desired structure.
+The general structure follows the guidelines I picked up from [Let's Go Further](https://lets-go-further.alexedwards.net/), but over time I found some shortcomings in that approach, which led me to explore my desired structure.
-The following is the result of my experience of developing many Go projects, what I find more logical and extensible approach, compile-time checks (I'm looking at you, import cycle), my constant experiment with different designs and on top of all, my personal taste.
+The following is the result of my experience of developing many Go projects, what I find more logical and extensible approach, compile-time checks (I'm looking at you, import cycle), my constant experiment with different designs, and on top of all, my personal taste.

 While I find this overall structure to make sense the most, feel free to adapt it partially or completely for your own